 When handling assembled cables and their components, all mechanical influences that are not caused by the mating process itself have to be avoided.
 It has to be always considered that strong deformations (e.g. by the load of heavy objects or by stepping on the cable and its add-on parts) are not allowed and have to be avoided during handling.
 In general, tensile loads are not allowed.
 It is not allowed to throw assembled cables (e.g. into the vehicle body).
-The placement of the assembled cables in the vehicle has to be adapted by the customer in the KSK design according to the installation situation in the vehicle (e.g. static/dynamic, engine compartment/passenger compartment, tensile loads, ...).
+The placement of the assembled cables in the vehicle has to be adapted by the customer in the KSK design according to the installation situation (e.g. static/dynamic, engine compartment/passenger compartment, tensile loads, ...).
 Continuous loads (e.g. tensile loads) during operation are not covered by the manufacturer specifications (see respective data sheets) and have to be coordinated with the component manufacturer if necessary (see chapter 4).
-Only substances/media (e.g. lubricants) that are approved according to the manufacturer's standard and OEM specification and that are qualified in combination with the assembled cables are allowed to be used in order to facilitate the processing.
+Only substances/media (e.g. lubricants) that are released according to the manufacturer's standard and OEM specification and that are qualified in combination with the assembled cables are allowed to be used in order to facilitate the processing.
 In order to minimize the loads on the assembled cables, an optimum design and installation of the cable harness (DMU/PMU) is to be strived for.
 In order to ensure this requirement, the wide variety of connectors (e.g. cable exit directions) is to be used and low loads are explicitly to be considered.
-Additionally, the MD document "Application" Instruction" (C30301) has to be considered.
+Additionally, the MD document "Application Instruction" (C30301) has to be considered.
 This handling instruction makes no claim to be complete.
-Subject to errors and changes.
-Solely such handling and/or applications being defined as allowed in this document are approved.
-Any other handling and/or application is/are explicitly deemed to be not approved and is/are the sole responsibility of the customer.
+It refers to all coaxial cables, even if they are not explicitly mentioned or illustrated.
+Solely such handling and/or applications being defined as allowed in this document are released.
+Any other handling and/or applications is/are explicitly deemed to be not released and is/are the sole responsibility of the customer.